Dylan Carlson Player Props: Cardinals vs. Giants

 Dylan Carlson At The Plate

-- In six of 15 games this season (40.0%), Carlson has reached base via hit, and that includes multiple hits twice.
+- Carlson has picked up a hit in 43.8% of his 16 games this year, with multiple hits in 18.8% of those games.

-- In 15 games played this year, he has not hit a long ball.
+- In 16 games played this season, he has not hit a home run.

-- Carlson has picked up an RBI in two games this year, with multiple runs batted in once.
+- Carlson has driven in a run in two games this year, with multiple runs batted in once.

-- He has scored in five games this year (33.3%), but has had no multi-run games.
+- He has scored in six games this year (37.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.